Civil Investigations

 The process of a civil investigation

-Civil investigators can then employ a variety of legal methods to obtain the necessary information for their clients.
-These methods can include background checks, medical investigations, checking forensic reports, interviews with different people that might help the case such as witnesses, and surveillance of other people and places.
+Civil investigators can then employ various legal methods to obtain the necessary information for their clients.
+These methods can include background checks, medical investigations, checking forensic reports, interviews with people who might help the case, such as witnesses, and surveillance of other people and places.

-Once the investigators find anything useful they share the finding with the clients and investigate more depending on the needs of the case.
+Once the investigators find anything useful, they share the finding with the clients and investigate more depending on the needs of the case.
 They may also document the findings to present to the clients.
 There are times when civil investigators are also asked to stand as witnesses or experts to help civil trials.
-This is because they work closely with information and matters related to the case at hand.
+This is because they work closely with information and matters related to the case.

 The importance of civil investigations

-Court trials depend on solid evidence presented by lawyers of both parties involved in a case.
+Court trials depend on solid evidence presented by lawyers of both parties involved.
 The right investigator can help you win the case by finding out relevant proof and witnesses needed to win the case.
-In court, proof is everything.
-The more solid your proof the better your chances of you winning the case.
+In court, the proof is everything.
+The more solid your proof, the better your chances of winning the case.
 Professional investigators employ legal tools for their job and can provide you with information that might win you the case.
 Visit our Private Investigator Directory to hire a professional in your area.

 Child Abuse?

-Child abuse is generally considered to be the physical or psychological-emotional mistreatment of children.
+Child abuse is generally considered to be children’s physical or psychological-emotional mistreatment.
 In the United States, the Centers for Disease Control and Prevention (CDC) define child abuse as: “any act or series of acts of commission or omission by a parent or other caregiver that results in the harm, potential for harm, or threat of harm to a child.”

-Most child abuse and mistreatment occur in a child’s own home, with some child abuse occurring in organizations such as schools, churches, or other organizations or communities the child attends or interacts with.
+Most child abuse and mistreatment occur in a child’s home.
+Some child abuse occurs in organizations such as schools, churches, or other organizations or communities the child attends or interacts with.

 Types of Child Abuse